- What are the advantages of using LEED for hospitality spaces?

 The LEED v4.1 O+M rating system offers a unique performance-based pathway to certify your existing buildings and interior spaces.
 This new rating system uses Arc, a state‐of‐the‐art platform designed to collect, manage and benchmark your building across five performance categories: energy, water, waste, transportation, and human experience.

 What does this mean for the hospitality sector?
 LEED O+M: Existing Buildings and LEED O+M: Existing Interiors can be used to compare and benchmark hotels and venues with other similar facilities from around the world.
-See the LEED v4.1 O+M Beta Guide for more details on properly setting up the project’s building settings which ensure it is being compared to similar facilities and weighted per the LEED v4.1 O+M requirements.
+See the LEED v4.1 O+M Beta Guide for more details on properly setting up the project’s building settings which ensures it is being compared to similar facilities and weighted per the LEED v4.1 O+M requirements.
 How to conduct surveys for visitors and guests is also included.

 Within the Arc platform, the portfolio feature allows owners and operators to continuously monitor their performance at any given time and make informed choices to optimize the project’s performance based on real-time data and analytics.
 The Arc platform can also be used to help inform which projects formally certify and recertify under LEED.